camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 - Next we create the client passing in the address of the cluster we want to connect to as well as the credentials provider from the step above.
 - Finally, we send a test request to verify that the connection was established.

-See `io.zeebe.client.ZeebeClientBuilder` for a description of all available configuration properties.
+See `io.camunda.zeebe.client.ZeebeClientBuilder` for a description of all available configuration properties.

 Another, more compact, option is to pass in the connection settings via environment variables: